Comparison of the Most Popular Flooring Types

 Types of Flooring - Comparison

 Now, once you know why you are looking for a new floor, what you are looking for, what are your needs, and the basic pros and cons of the most popular types of flooring, you will be able to compare the different options you have and narrow it down to the best selection for your home and household.
-In fact, you will often see that there is more than one recommended solution for your project.
-Therefore, do not miss to consider your personal preferences too and what you like the most.
+You will often see that there is more than one recommended solution for your project.
+Therefore, do not forget to consider your personal preferences too and what you like the most.
 Let's find out what floors are the winners in different categories of criteria.

 Most Durable Flooring